|Type of record:||Monument|

 |Name:||Cropmarks of possible medieval to post medieval manorial site|

 A medieval to post-medieval moat has been the subject of field visits, an earthwork survey, and is also visible as an earthwork on aerial photographs.
 Its former name is believed to have been Ufford's Hall (see NHER 6760).
 It is surrounded by the earthworks and cropmarks, also visible on aerial photographs, of what are likely to be ancillary enclosures and features including a number of possible fishponds.
 Both the moat itself and the fishponds are indicative of a high-status medieval settlement which, given its location close to church, seems likely to have been manorial.
 The results of a watching brief carried out near the cropmarks suggest that the site may have its origins in the Saxo-Norman period (NHER 6760).
 The moated site is likely to have been abandoned when Hall Farm was constructed in the early 17th century (NHER 6760).
+Excavations in advance of a pipeline in the area of cropmarks nearby (see NHER 38618) recorded pits containing Late Saxon and medieval sherds, ditches, animal bones, pieces of slag and a lava quern stone.

 Images - none